You Made it!

 I’ve spent most of my working life in live entertainment - 11 of those years leading VIP and front of house experiences for Cirque du Soleil.

-I also ran the entertainment department on a cruise ship.
+I also ran the entertainment department on a cruise ship (but that’s a story for later).

-After 90 days working with one live entertainment exec, he saw a 222.4% increase in impressions, 133.8% increase in engagement and 21.7% increase in followers.
+• After 90 days working with one live entertainment exec, he saw a 222.4% increase in impressions, 133.8% increase in engagement and 254% increase in followers.
 He also got 1 speaking gig request (by a top speaking agency in Canada), 1 async keynote request (by a large event in Europe), 2 top industry podcast interview invites and 1 industry publication request.
+This kept him busy for a while!

-An intro I made for another one of my clients got him a speaking gig at the largest global trade show for business events (his personal brand got the deal over the line).
+• An intro I made for another one of my clients got him a speaking gig at the largest global trade show for business events (his personal brand and weekly content got the deal over the line).

-Alright enough about me, let’s pop that ice-cold bottle of rosé and feast.
+So whatdoyasay… shall we pop that ice-cold bottle of rosé and feast?

 How To Devour This Guide